-- International Baccalaureate (IB) Diploma in English - University Degree issued by an American university - Transcripts from an American university demonstrating a "C" or better in English 101 or higher
+- IELTS score of 6.5 or higher or PTE English Test score of 60 or higher or Duolingo English test of 110 or higher - International Baccalaureate (IB) Diploma in English - University Degree issued by an American, British or Australian university - Transcripts from an American university demonstrating a "C" or better in English 101 or higher - Kaplan or Cambridge English Proficiency Certificate (Advanced accepted pending interview)

-Certificates from English Language programs/institutes do not meet the requirement for English proficiency.
+Certificates from English Language programs/institutes other than Kaplan or Cambridge do not meet the requirement for English proficiency.

-International applicants (non-US Citizen or Green Card holders) should submit their completed application 6-8 weeks prior to the desired session start date.
-Application deadlines are set in order to ensure that accepted international applicants have sufficient time to receive immigration documents and obtain an M-1 vocational student visa prior to the session start date.
+International applicants (non-US Citizen or Green Card holders) should submit their completed application at least 6-8 weeks prior to the desired session start date.
+Application deadlines are set in order to ensure that accepted international applicants have sufficient time to receive immigration documents and obtain the appropriate student visa (M-1 or F-1) prior to the session start date.

-Enrollment in a 12-Week program or longer requires an M-1 vocational student visa and full-time study (22-hours a week).
-Upon acceptance and receipt of tuition payment for at least 12-Weeks, the Institute will issue a SEVIS form I-20 and provide instructions on obtaining your M-1 vocational student visa at your local US Embassy.
-LSTFI does not charge any additional fees for this service; however students are responsible for paying applicable fees to SEVIS and the US Department of State in regards to their I-20 and M-1 visa application.
+Enrollment in the 12-Week Full-Time program, One-Year Conservatory or Two-Year Conservatory requires an M-1 vocational student visa.
+The Associate of Occupational Studies degree requires an F-1 academic student visa.
+Upon acceptance, receipt of the non-refundable registration fee (non-degree) or \$2500 deposit (AOS), and proof of sufficient funds, the Institute will issue a SEVIS form I-20 and provide instructions on obtaining your M-1 or F-1 visa at your local US Embassy.

+LSTFI does not charge any additional fees for this service; however students are responsible for paying applicable fees to SEVIS and the US Department of State in regards to their I-20 and student visa application.

-An M-1 vocational student is ineligible to work for pay, unless approved for Optional Practical Training (OPT).
+While on a student visa, you are ineligible to work for pay, unless approved for Optional Practical Training (OPT) by USCIS.
 Students are only eligible for OPT upon successful completion of their respective program of study.
-Students earn 1 month of OPT for every 4 consecutive months of training, with a maximum of 6 months of eligibility.
-OPT allows the student to work in the field of acting/theatre arts, while still on their M-1 vocational student visa.
-M-1 students are ineligible to work during the program of study.
+M-1 students earn 1 month of OPT for every 4 consecutive months of training, with a maximum of 6 months of eligibility.
+F-1 students earn 1 year of OPT upon successful degree completion.
+OPT allows the student to work in the field of acting/theatre arts, while still on their student visa.
+M-1 students are ineligible to work during the program of study, and there are no on-campus jobs available for F-1 students.
+You must be able to support yourself without working during your studies.